Effects of high altitude on humans

-Effects as a function of altitude
+Pressure effects as a function of altitude

 The human body can perform best at sea level, where the atmospheric pressure is 101,325 Pa or 1013.25 millibars (or 1 atm, by definition).
 The concentration of oxygen (O2) in sea-level air is 20.9%, so the partial pressure of O2 (pO2) is 21.136 kPa.
 In healthy individuals, this saturates hemoglobin, the oxygen-binding red pigment in red blood cells.

 Atmospheric pressure decreases following the Barometric formula with altitude while the O2 fraction remains constant to about 100. km, so pO2 decreases with altitude as well.
 It is about half of its sea-level value at 5000 m, the altitude of the Everest Base Camp, and only a third at 8848 m, the summit of Mount Everest.
 When pO2 drops, the body responds with altitude acclimatization.

-Mountain medicine recognizes three altitude regions which reflect the lowered amount of oxygen in the atmosphere:
+The International Society for Mountain Medicine recognizes three altitude regions which reflect the lowered amount of oxygen in the atmosphere: